iq-coryp/documentation-testing/pages/api/catalog.md

 ### CatalogSearchResult

-A **CatalogSearchResult** resource is used to return information about [Product](/api/product-library/#Product) resources that match a given criteria, defined in the request.
+A **CatalogSearchResult** resource is used to return information about {{product}} resources that match a given criteria, defined in the request.

 A CatalogSearchResult resource consists of the following properties: